sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 }
 ```

-Adding this last parameter we are saying that our function can take a lambda that will execute in the scope of an `Intent` and can use properties and methods from the `Intent`.
-This lambda is later used to setup our `Intent` and finally we start the activity with the already configured `Intent`.
+Adding this last parameter we are saying that our function can take a lambda that will execute in the scope of an `Intent` and can use properties and methods from the `Intent` object.
+This lambda is later used to set up our `Intent` and finally we start the activity with the already configured `Intent`.

 This change allows the execution to be something like: